What is Mixed Reality? Benefits, Uses, and All You Need to Know About MR

 Since Mixed Reality is evolving, the headsets also have to be up-to-par.

-Here’s a breakdown of various MR headset technical specifications
+Here’s a breakdown of various headset technical specifications

 Developed and manufactured by Microsoft, HoloLens 2 is a pair of Mixed Reality smart glasses.
 On November 7, 2019, Microsoft released HoloLens 2 to succeed the Microsoft HoloLens.